 This asset management plan identifies the estimated maintenance and capital expenditures required to provide an agreed level of service to the community over a 20 year period for input into a 10 year financial plan and funding plan to provide the service in a sustainable manner.
-Stormwater assets are typically a long lived asset and much of Council's assets are in the early stage of their life.
-Therefore, very few renewals are planned for the medium term.

-Providing services in a sustainable manner will require matching of projected asset renewals to meet agreed service levels with planned capital works programs and available revenue.
 This may be compared to existing or planned expenditures in the 20 year period to identify any gap.
 In a core asset management plan, a gap is generally due to increasing asset renewals.